About

 Building electric guitars

 Some day when I was about 17 years old, I wanted to have an electric guitar.
-But, those proved to be quite expensive and I reckoned my parents wouldn't want to buy me one, after my not-so-successful journey into music.
-So I went for my own solution: I built my own!
-I first created an unsightly prototype which was basically a long thin piece of wood with strings, a fretboard (which initially had totally wrong distances) and some experimental pick-up designs.
+But those proved to be quite expensive and I reckoned my parents wouldn't want to buy me one, after my previous not-so-successful journey into music.
+So, I went for the ‘obvious’ solution: I built my own!
+I first created an unsightly prototype which was basically a long thin piece of wood with strings, a fretboard (which initially had totally wrong dimensions) and some experimental pick-up designs.
 After collecting information about common dimensions of real guitar parts, I started working on the real thing.
 The sad truth is that I have little time to play the two guitars I have built.

 Building speaker cabinets